front-end-intermediate/5-express/readme.md

 });
 ```

-Run import again.
+Run killall and import again.
 The title property will be missing from the imported items.

 Add it back to the schema, this time including a default `created` value of type Date: